DerekCresswell/GameDesign11/3 Top Down Arcade/2 PlayerInput.md

 Now this script will be controlled with the arrow keys by default.
 Which means we need to change our inputs because currently the arrow keys can move our character as well.\
 This is because the arrows keys are by default to set to be in the Horizontal and Vertical axes.
 The same ones we used in our movement script.

 We need to open up our input manager.
 In the top left go to "Edit", then down to "Project Settings".
-Once that opens click on "Input".
+Once that opens, click on "Input".

 ![ProjectSettings](Images/ProjectSettings.JPG)

 This is the input manager.
 In here we can change which buttons correspond to which axis.
-We need to move the arrow keys from the Horizatonal and Vertical axis to new axes that will be for shooting.\
+We need to move the arrow keys from the Horizontal and Vertical axis to new axes that will be for shooting.\
 Click on "Horizontal" from the list of axes.
 Find "Negative Button" and "Positive Button" and delete their corresponding keys ("left" and "right" in this case).
 It's ok that those two fields are now empty because these axes have alternate keys specified.\
 Do the same for the "Vertical" axis and then play your game.
-You will notice that the arrow keys no longer move you player but WASD do.
+You will notice that the arrow keys no longer move the player, but WASD does move it.

 ![RemoveArrowInput](Images/RemoveArrowInput.JPG)